Skip to main content

 You can't purge an envelope's documents that are marked as the authoritative copy.
 The user requesting the purge must have permission to purge documents and must be the sender or acting on behalf of the sender.

-As I mentioned above, when the purge request is initiated, the items to be purged are placed in the purge queue for deletion in 14 days.
-The sender and all recipients with Docusign accounts associated with the envelope get an email notification that the documents will be deleted in 14 days.
-The notification contains a link to the documents.
-A second email notification is sent 7 days later.
-At the end of the 14-day period the documents are deleted from the system.
-Recipients without Docusign accounts do not receive email notifications.
+As I mentioned above, when the purge request is initiated, the items to be purged are placed in the purge queue for deletion, which generally occurs in 14 days under normal purge queue processing conditions .
+As a default configuration in the sender’s account, the sender and all recipients with Docusign accounts associated with the envelope get an email notification about the planned purge upon a document entering the purge queue.
+The notification contains a link to the documents which allows recipients to download a document before it is purged.
+A second email notification is additionally sent generally 7 days prior to expiration of the purge queue period as another reminder of the upcoming purge.
+At the end of the purge queue period the documents are deleted from the system.
+Recipients without Docusign accounts do not receive email notifications

 If your account has a Document Retention policy, envelope documents are automatically placed in the purge queue, and notification emails are sent at the end of the retention period.
 Setting a Document Retention policy is the same as setting a schedule for purging documents.